North China

 About North China

-A practical casual option with limited verified detail
+A practical casual option with limited detail

 The decision case is simple: choose North China when the confirmed hours and casual dress code fit the plan.
-There is no verified award signal, named chef information, price detail, menu structure, or signature-dish information here, so it should not be described as a splurge destination or a tasting-menu experience.
+There is no award signal, named chef information, price detail, menu structure, or signature-dish information here, so it should not be described as a splurge destination or a tasting-menu experience.

 First-timers should keep expectations grounded in what is known.
 The venue is in London, the dress code is casual, the weekly hours include midday and evening opening periods from Tuesday to Saturday, plus continuous Sunday service from 12–10 PM.
 For dietary needs, menu questions, or other practical details, confirm directly with the venue before ordering.